Industry’s only free, searchable database of outstanding impact investing fund managers features firms that manage $10.6 billion in assets.

 Submitted by ImpactAssets

-ImpactAssets has released its 2015 impact investing showcase, the ImpactAssets 50 (IA 50), a free online resource for investors and financial advisors.
-The fifth annual guide features fund managers representing private debt and equity investments that deliver social and environmental impact as well as financial returns.
+ImpactAssets has released its 2016 impact investing showcase, the ImpactAssets 50 (IA 50), a free online resource for investors and financial advisors.
+The sixth annual list provides a diversified overview of fund managers representing private debt and equity investments that deliver social and environmental impact as well as financial returns.

-Fund managers included in the IA 50 2015 manage an estimated $13.3 billion in assets devoted to creating measurable, positive impact.
+Fund managers included in the IA 50 2016 manage an estimated $10.6 billion in assets devoted to creating measurable, positive impact.
 IA 50 users can sort and filter across a range of asset classes (debt, private equity and real estate), geographies, size of funds, themes and more.

 The IA 50 is the only free, public, searchable database of outstanding impact investing fund managers.
 This year's showcase, which includes funds based in the United States, Africa, Europe and Latin America, highlights the increasingly diverse opportunities for investors to help create social value across the globe.
-The featured funds focus on issue areas including: health and wellness, microfinance, small business development, sustainable agriculture, and water and sanitation.
+The featured funds focus on issue areas including affordable housing and community development, alternative energy and climate change, education, media and natural resources and conservation.

 ImpactAssets produces the IA 50, and has released 15 impact investing issue briefs to help both novice and experienced investors better understand the field and vet the opportunities that may best serve their goals.

 The IA 50 is not an index or investable platform and does not constitute an offering or recommend specific products.
 It is not a replacement for due diligence.
-In order to be considered for the IA 50 2015, fund managers needed to have at least $10 million in assets under management, more than 3 years of experience as a firm with impact investing and documented social and/or environmental impact and be available for U.S. investment.
+In order to be considered for the IA 50 2016, fund managers needed to have at least $10 million in assets under management, more than 3 years of experience as a firm with impact investing, documented social and/or environmental impact and be available for U.S. investment.
 Additional details on the selection process are here.